Ishaan28malik/Get-Dev-Resources/Software-Dev/Front-end.md

 - [Antd](https://ant.design/) - A design system for enterprise-level products.
 Create an efficient and enjoyable work experience.
 - [Vanila](https://vanillacss.com/) - Vanilla CSS is a minimal baseline stylesheet for any web project.
 It includes a basic reset and default styling for all HTML5 elements.
 - [Bourborn](http://bourbon.io/) - Bourbon is a lightweight Sass tool set.
+- [Material.io](https://material.io/) - Material is a design system created by Google to help teams build high-quality digital experiences for Android, iOS, Flutter, and the web.

 ### CSS Animation